Complexity and Misspecification: Introduction

 In addition to stabilizing learning dynamics, our framework generates new explanations for several well-documented empirical phenomena.
 First, we apply our framework to discrete choice problems by embedding complexity-augmented robustness into the rational inattention framework of \citet{matvejka15}.
-When the agent's worst-case narrative concentrates on specific adverse states, the effective logit scale parameter shrinks in those states, making choices highly deterministic precisely where the pessimistic narrative is most salient.
-This provides a structural microfoundation for scale heterogeneity in discrete choice \citep{swait93,fiebig10} and probability neglect in behavioral economics \citep{sunstein02,sunstein03}.
+When the agent's worst-case narrative concentrates on specific adverse states, choice becomes less stochastic in those states.
+This provides a microfoundation for scale heterogeneity in discrete choice \citep{swait93,fiebig10} and probability neglect in behavioral economics \citep{sunstein02,sunstein03}.
 Second, we apply our framework to the stochastic-growth setting of \citet{growth22}.
 Standard explanations of equity home bias are invariant to relabeling of loss states and therefore cannot distinguish assets that share the same reference payoff distribution.
-In contrast, a preference for simple worst-case narratives breaks this invariance: a foreign asset whose losses are concentrated in a small number of focal scenarios is perceived as more fragile, generating home bias even without expected-return differences, hedging motives, or market segmentation.
-We also find that the same degree of misspecification can generate very different growth losses depending on how returns load on states, which matches the empirical observation that large uncertainty shocks can persist with much smaller growth losses than standard models would imply \citep[e.g.,][]{shock14,shock17}.
+A preference for simple worst-case narratives breaks this invariance: a foreign asset whose losses are concentrated in a small number of focal scenarios is perceived as more fragile, generating home bias even without expected-return differences, hedging motives, or market segmentation.
+The same degree of misspecification can generate very different growth losses depending on how returns load on states, which matches the empirical observation that large uncertainty shocks can persist with much smaller growth losses than standard models would imply \citep[e.g.,][]{shock14,shock17}.

-In an appendix, we provide a microfoundation for the complexity penalty in terms of an information-capacity constraint.
-We show that the complexity parameter can be interpreted as the shadow price on the entropy of worst-case beliefs, establishing a formal connection between complexity aversion and limited information-processing capacity in the spirit of the rational inattention literature \citep{sims03}.